pebreo/pebreo.github.io/endgame/acknowledgement.md

 * **The Launch Pad:** I'd like to acknowledge everyone at Igniting Souls Publishing, particularly my editor, Elizabeth Haller who helped me clarify my thoughts and polish the ideas & presentation of this book.

 * **You, the Reader:** This book wouldn't exist without your curiosity.
 Thanks for picking it up and embarking on this journey with me.
 May it spark your imagination and propel you to DREAM BIG.
-Here's to reaching for the stars, together!
+Here's to reaching for the stars together.

 This is just the beginning!